GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

  - A shell environment where Terraform, jq, and the GCloud SDK can all be installed.
  - A Google Cloud Platform Organization, where the administrator running this code has Organizational Admin
- - Use the following link to automatically clone the public repo
+ - Use the following link to automatically clone the public repo to the cloudshell_open directory in shell.cloud.google.com

 [![Open this project in Google Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding&page=editor&tutorial=README.md)